LEAN OPERATIONS WORKSHOP

 A Series of Interactive Exercises Demonstrating Lean Benefits

 Date: Saturday, February 29, 2020

 Time: 9:00 a.m. - 4:00 p.m.
 (Morning snack and lunch provided)

 Location: Innovative Technologies Complex (ITC), COE 2011, Binghamton University, 85 Murray Hill Rd, Vestal, NY 13850

-Credentials: A Lean Foundations Digital Badge will be issued to those who complete and pass the course assignment at the end of the day and a Certificate of Course Completion will be issued to all course participants.
+Credentials: You will earn a Micro-credential in Lean Operations and receive the Lean Foundations digital badge if you complete the course by passing the course assignment at the end of the day.
+A Certificate of Course Completion will be issued to all course participants.

 Who can take this course: This workshop is open to all engineers, professionals and students.